What are the good practices for daily inspection on site

 What are the best daily inspection practices on site for the safety of your work at height?

-Apart from regulated security measures, carrying out a daily check of the suspended equipment by a trained person is essential !
+In addition to regulated security measures, carrying out a daily check of the suspended equipment by a trained person is essential !

 Check and test the equipment every day!